VictorEijkhout/EduDL-public/README.md

     make testdl
     make posneg

+These test programs are driven by commandline options; run

+    ./testdl -h
+    ./posneg -h

+to see available options.

+The `testdl` parses the MNIST dataset, and you can test it by:

+    ./testdl -e 4 -l 4 -d ../../mnist/

 You can make your own network by taking either of these as example.
 More thorough documentation is forthcoming.